 It transformed the Union from a building I rarely visited to one that I was in all the time.
 The project preserved all of the history of the Union while making it a center for students once again.
 Seeing the Union again full of students restored its lifeblood and returned it to its original purpose.

 On a personal level, it was rewarding and exciting to be a small part of an important and significant moment in the life of the University.
 Those organizations and the Union connected us all together—and still do all these decades later.
 Pretty wonderful that a building can do that, if you think about it.
-We learned how to advocate, affect change, mobilize others, and put our ideas and dreams into action in—and through connections built in—the Union.
+We learned how to advocate, effect change, mobilize others, and put our ideas and dreams into action in—and through connections built in—the Union.

 Gregory Lucas-Myers, ’10, is senior assistant editor of Michigan Alum.